-Airman's Medal.
-Illustrated by Virginia Reyes of the Air Force News Agency.
-This image is 4x8 inches @ 200 ppi.
-The Soldier's Medal was approved by Congress on July 2, 1926, and was amended by Congress on July 6, 1960, amending Title 10 of the United States Code to provide the Air Force with authority to present a distinctive version of the Soldiers Medal to be known as the "Airman's Medal."
+Airman's Medal - The Soldier's Medal was approved by Congress on July 2, 1926, and was amended by Congress on July 6, 1960, amending Title 10 of the United States Code to provide the Air Force with authority to present a distinctive version of the Soldiers Medal to be known as the "Airman's Medal."

-Airman's Medal, awarded to any member of the Armed Forces of the US or of a friendly nation who, while serving in any capacity with the US Air Force after the date of the award's authorization, shall have distinguished himself or herself by a heroic act, usually at the voluntary risk of his or her life but not involving actual combat.
-Air Force Awards and Decorations (enhance color), U.S. Air Force graphic, AFNEWS/PAND.
-The JPG image is a stylized version whereas the EPS version is a two-dimensional line art illustration.
+Airman's Medal - Awarded to any member of the Armed Forces of the United States or of a friendly nation who, while serving in any capacity with the US Air Force after the date of the award's authorization, shall have distinguished himself or herself by a heroic act, usually at the voluntary risk of his or her life but not involving actual combat.
+(U.S. Air Force graphic)

 Background This decoration was established by 10 U.S. Code 8750, on July 6, 1960, and takes the place of the Soldier's Medal for Air Force personnel.

 It is awarded to any member of the Armed Forces of the United States or of a friendly nation who, while serving in any capacity with the United States Air Force after the date of the award's authorization, who have distinguished himself or herself by a heroic act, usually at the voluntary risk of his or her life but not involving actual combat.
 The saving of a life or the success of the voluntary heroic act is not essential.
 Do not award for normal performance of duties.